matt123miller/FantabulousFiveGitMirror/README.md

 ## Introduction

-This project tasked our team with collaborating on the design, development of a theoretically release worthy prototype in eight months.
+This project tasked our team with collaborating on the design and development of a theoretically release worthy prototype in eight months.
 Working together within a multidisciplinary team, we possessed a range of skills including 3d modelling and animation, programming and game design, supporting each other throughout the process.

 This page will document the designs and planned outcome of the project, followed by an evaluation of the prototype and my role in its creation.
 I fulfilled the roles of programmer and game designer, this page evaluates the project from those perspectives.
 Where relevant I have included code snippets of interesting parts.
 You're more than welcome to browse the code in full by [checking the repo here.](https://github.com/matt123miller/FantabulousFiveGitMirror/tree/master/Assets/Scripts)

 This page will include links to Youtube videos, accessible by clicking the thumbnail like the one shown below.
+Please click that now!

 [![welcome video here.](https://img.youtube.com/vi/rVGuKL1mfjE/0.jpg)](https://www.youtube.com/watch?v=rVGuKL1mfjE)